nicolejkeeney/thesis-flood-impact-analysis-2025/README.md

 3. **Population-Weighted Impact Allocation**: Distributing reported damages based on satellite-detected affected populations
 4. **Climate Integration**: Extracting event-specific climate anomalies using zonal statistics
 5. **Panel Construction**: Creating balanced admin1-month panel (2000-2024) for flood impact analysis

+## About This Research

+This repository contains the complete codebase for Nicole Keeney's Master of Science thesis in the Department of Civil & Environmental Engineering at Colorado State University (2025).
+The research develops methods for spatially and temporally disaggregating disaster event records using satellite imagery, constructs a balanced panel dataset of flood events from 2000-2024, and uses panel regression analysis to examine the relationship between climate variables and flood impacts across global administrative regions.

+This work was presented at the American Geophysical Union (AGU) Fall Meeting 2025 (doi: ADD DOI)

 ## Repository Structure